Controversies surrounding the Royal Canadian Mounted Police: Role in the death of Robert Dziekański

 The death of Robert Dziekański occurred when Dziekański, a Polish immigrant, arrived at the Vancouver International Airport on October 13, 2007.
 After being released from Customs after a ten-hour delay, he became agitated and violent.
 Four RCMP officers attempted to arrest Dziekański; one fired a Taser after which Dziekański fell to the ground.
 He was then pinned and handcuffed by the officers, and then Tasered repeatedly until he lost consciousness.
 Testimony from the officers differs regarding whether or not Dziekański's pulse was checked, but when paramedics arrived approximately 15 minutes later he could not be resusciated, and he was declared dead at the scene.
 Police were heavily criticized for their handling of the incident, and the incident has revived debate concerning police use of tasers in Canada.
 A public inquiry into the incident ruled Dziekański's death a homicide, and two of the officers were convicted of perjury for giving false statements to the inquiry regarding their actions in the incident.

 Royal Inland Hospital taser incident

 In May 2008, at Royal Inland Hospital in Kamloops, an RCMP officer used a taser on 82-year-old Frank Lasser while he was in his hospital bed.
 He was reportedly "delirious" and wielding a knife.

 Funding of criticism of Insite

 In October 2008, it was revealed that the RCMP had used taxpayer money to pay individuals to write negative reports about the Vancouver safe injection site, Insite.
-In addition to this, memos were distributed referring to British Columbia's Centre for Excellence in HIV/AIDS - a nationally renowned repository of some of the top AIDS research in the world - as the "Centre for Excrements", and suggesting stacking radio shows with callers against Insite.
+In addition to this, memos were distributed referring to British Columbia's Centre for Excellence in HIV/AIDS as the "Centre for Excrements", and suggesting stacking radio shows with callers against Insite.